-

 Refined coconut oil also has a higher smoke range of 400-450℉, making it well-suited for frying and other high-heat recipes.

 Refined oils have a shorter shelf life than unrefined options and are typically only good for a few months.
-It’s important to examine the oil before using it, paying careful attention for any signs of mold, an unusual flavor, or a yellow tint.
+It’s important to examine the oil before using it, paying careful attention to any signs of mold, an unusual flavor, or a yellow tint.

 When to Use Refined and Unrefined Coconut Oil

-There are situations where refined coconut oil is more suitable for a recipe than unrefined (and vice versa).
+In some situations, refined coconut oil is more suitable for a recipe than unrefined (and vice versa).
 Let’s look at considerations to keep in mind when backing and cooking with coconut oil.

 Cannabis Baking with Coconut Oil